 The term “dog breath” doesn’t exist for no reason!
 If your dog’s breath is especially stinky, or he got into something yucky he shouldn’t have eaten, try this freshening recipe for toothpaste.

-You may adjust the first three ingredients as needed for texture, but don’t add too much peppermint or parsley as excessive amounts can cause a stomach ache.
-Store in an airtight container in the refrigerator for up to three weeks.
+You may adjust the first three ingredients as needed for texture, but don’t add too much peppermint or parsley, as excessive amounts can cause a stomach ache.

-- Use gentle strokes to avoid hurting your dog’s gum or make him wary of teeth cleaning and be sure to get the back of the mouth.
+- Use gentle strokes to avoid hurting your dog’s gum or make him wary of teeth cleaning, and don’t forget to get the back of the mouth.

-- Never use human toothpaste on dogs – if you don’t use coconut oil, buy a toothpaste that is formulated for dogs.
+- Never use human toothpaste on dogs–if you don’t want to use coconut oil, buy a toothpaste that’s formulated for pets.

 Oral Care and Your Dog’s Health

-Proper oral care is very important for your dog’s overall health.
-Brushing your dog’s teeth regularly can help prevent painful diseases and infections in your dog’s mouth.
+In fact, brushing his teeth regularly can help prevent painful diseases and infections.
 Late stage periodontal disease can even cause infection in your dog’s internal organs like the kidneys, liver, lungs, heart, and brain.
-This can be very damaging to your dog’s health and even shorten his life.

-While brushing your dog’s teeth at home isn’t a substitute for professional cleaning by a vet, it can drastically lower the risk of diseases and infections and increase the amount of time in between expensive professional cleanings.
+Although this isn’t a substitute for professional cleaning by a vet, it can drastically lower the risk of diseases and infections, and increase the amount of time in between expensive vet visits.

-If your dog is displaying signs of a dental problem, don’t wait for a professional cleaning to solve the issue.
-You should take your dog to the vet if he’s showing the following symptoms of a dental problem:
+If your dog is displaying signs of a dental problem, don’t wait for a professional cleaning to solve it.
+Always take your pup to the vet if he’s showing the following symptoms of a dental problem: